AngellusMortis/deluge-sync/README.md

 * `host` -- required -- the tracker host to match on
 * `priority` -- required -- the rule priority.
 Lower numbered rules are applied first
 * `min_time` -- required -- the required seed time before the torrent can be removed
+* `min_formula` -- A formula to apply to calculate the seed time, more info below
 * `name_search` -- regex to match the name of the torrent.
 Can be combined with `priority` to apply a different `min_time` based on the name
+* `keep_count` -- minimum number of total torrent for a tracker to keep before allowing removal, mutually exclusive with `keep_size`
+* `keep_size` -- minium amount of total size (in GiB) of torrents to keep for a tracker before allowing removal, mutually exclusive with `keep_size`

 These example rules will make sure